 - Cities that provide the utility a tax break on utility infrastructure (poles, conductors, wires, etc) in addition to franchise rights

 In ILSR’s nationwide research, it anecdotally seemed that most cities levying franchise fees used model #2.

 Other Franchise Powers

 The 2009 study also noted that only one city (of those studied)––Ann Arbor, Mich.––had a franchise agreement including provisions for renewable energy.
 In particular, the franchise required the utility to provide at least 10% renewable energy by the fifth and final year of the contract.
 ILSR was unable to find an example franchise agreement from any other city with a similar provision.
-Update 11/29/18: Unfortunately, fees charged by monopoly utilities on third parties and changes to Michigan state law invalidated Ann Arbor’s franchise agreement, and no fees have been collected in several years.
+Unfortunately, fees charged by monopoly utilities on third parties and changes to Michigan state law invalidated Ann Arbor’s franchise agreement, and no fees have been collected in several years.

 States may limit the power of localities to pursue such goals via a franchise, however.
 When Minneapolis negotiated its franchise contract renewals in 2014, for example, state law precluded including similar requirements in the contract.
-Cities interested in flexing their franchise muscle should search their state laws to identify the extent of their franchise authority.

 How Can Franchise Fees Help Climate and Energy Efforts?